mblue9/EuroBioC2024/content/registration.md

 #### New College

-- Bed and Breakfast (provided in College Hall).
-- Ensuite Room.
+For accommodation at New College:

-- Pay by 1<sup>st</sup> of June to guarante a spot.
+- Payment Deadline: Pay by 1<sup>st</sup> June to guarantee a spot.
-- Recently completed in the [Gradel Quadrangles](https://www.new.ox.ac.uk/gradel-quadrangles).
+- Bed and Breakfast: Private ensuite room with breakfast in the College Hall.
-- 5 minutes walk to venue.
-- 5 minutes walk to centre of town.
+- Location: Recently completed in the "Quadrangle", just a 5-minute walk to the venue and the centre of town.
-- Generous 20% discount has been negotiated from regular price.
+- Discount: We’ve negotiated a generous 20% discount off the regular price.

+More info: New College [Gradel Quadrangles](https://www.new.ox.ac.uk/gradel-quadrangles).

 ## Cancellation Policy